 Defect Life Cycle

-The defect life cycle describes the different states a bug can be through its entire life.
+The defect life cycle describes the different states a bug can be in through its entire life, it can also be referred to as the bug life cycle.

 Defect Life Cycle States